diggingforfire/paperdork-showcase/README.md

 A .NET 9 minimal API project based on Clean Architecture.

 ### Architecture
 I really like the [C4 model for visualising software architecture](https://c4model.com/) to, well, visualise software architecture.
-The nice thing about the C4 model is that it is a rather lightweight means of reasoning about architecture at different abstraction levels, but it doesn't prescribe much in the way of notation (like UML does).
-A simple (partial) C4 diagram of this project with a bunch of assumptions:
+The nice thing about the C4 model is that it is a rather lightweight means of reasoning about architecture at different abstraction levels, but it doesn't prescribe much in the way of notation like UML does.
+A simple partial C4 diagram of this project with a bunch of assumptions:

 * Diagram here